Which is a corrosion inhibitor?

 - Failure risk and environmental policy & disposal must be addressed.

-- High water cuts, velocity, and temperature, presence of solids, and pre-existing corrosion have a negative impact on the effectiveness of corrosion inhibitors and require higher concentration.
+- High water cuts, velocity, temperature, presence of solids, and pre-existing corrosion have a negative impact on the effectiveness of corrosion inhibitors and require higher concentration.

 Probable issues with Corrosion Inhibitor Consideration